 In case that the erring party fails to appear before the court, he/she will be declared by default.

-The plaintiff’s lawyer will give due study on the strength and validity of the grounds for a contested divorce.
+The plaintiff’s lawyer will give a due study on the strength and validity of the grounds for a contested divorce.
 Also, he will provide the plaintiff with his assessment of these grounds and how these can affect or determine the course of the case.

 It depends upon the circumstances but on average, the court can finish hearing the case around six (6) months.